tastewar/BusStop/ReadMe.txt

      new routeTitle/DirectionsTitle combinations as they come up.
 But never delete them, just don't display if 0 predictions -- explains 350 predictions appearing to be out of order Track power-ups, resets, etc. in NV storage, and add to stats??
+Should switch to alertheaders!!
+Lots less to parse!
 Look into http://timezonedb.com/api for time -- right way to do this is query for gps coordinates.
 Can be gotten via routeConfig or MBTA command, but annoying
 Could take coords from NextBus routeConfig command (returned early in the "route" tag) Get Time first, so we can display stuff early.